49ers use early season formula on playoff win vs. Vikings

 NEXT STEPS

-The Niners will host the NFC championship game Sunday against either Seattle or Green Bay.
+The Niners will play the Packers for the eighth time in postseason history, with Green Bay holding a 4-3 edge.
 San Francisco is 6-9 during the Super Bowl era in conference title games, including 4-5 at home.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL